ronen567/just-the-docs/docs/neural-networks.md

 Note that Eq.
 9 is similar to Eq.
 7 in concept, except the input vector which is the activation output of the previous layer, i.e.  \\(\bar{a}^{[1]}\\).

-To generelize the expression for all layers, including layer 1 which has no previous layer activation, we will denote the input vector by \\(\begin{bmatrix}
+To generelize the expression for all layers, we will denote the input vector of layer 1 by \\(\begin{bmatrix}
 a_1^{[0]} \\\\\\
 a_2^{[0]} \\\\\\
 a_3^{[0]}